Happiness: Buddhism

 Happiness forms a central theme of Buddhist teachings.
 For ultimate freedom from suffering, the Noble Eightfold Path leads its practitioner to Nirvana, a state of everlasting peace.
 Ultimate happiness is only achieved by overcoming craving in all forms.
 More mundane forms of happiness, such as acquiring wealth and maintaining good friendships, are also recognized as worthy goals for lay people (see sukha).
 Buddhism also encourages the generation of loving kindness and compassion, the desire for the happiness and welfare of all beings.

 Hinduism

 In Advaita Vedanta, the ultimate goal of life is happiness, in the sense that duality between Atman and Brahman is transcended and one realizes oneself to be the Self in all.

 Patanjali, author of the Yoga Sutras, wrote exhaustively on the psychological and ontological roots of bliss.

+Furthermore, the Bhagavad Gita teaches people to act without thinking of the result because attachment to results can lead to stress and aggression.
+However, the Gita still insists that people act to the best of their ability with full energy and skill.
+By focusing only on the work and the fruits of the action, people can give full concentration without letting anxiety hamper over.

 Confucianism

 The Chinese Confucian thinker Mencius, who had sought to give advice to ruthless political leaders during China's Warring States period, was convinced that the mind played a mediating role between the "lesser self" (the physiological self) and the "greater self" (the moral self), and that getting the priorities right between these two would lead to sage-hood.
 He argued that if one did not feel satisfaction or pleasure in nourishing one's "vital force" with "righteous deeds", then that force would shrivel up (Mencius, 6A:15 2A:2).
 More specifically, he mentions the experience of intoxicating joy if one celebrates the practice of the great virtues, especially through music.